 How to choose the right one

-In the past your choice of electrical control panel builders was limited by geography for practical reasons.
-The Internet and improved shipping have removed this practical limitation, but most companies prefer using local resources where possible.
-If you’re still local and wondering if it’s your best choice, analyze your situation.
+At one time choice of control panel builders was limited by geography for practical reasons.
+The Internet and improved shipping have removed this limitation, but many manufacturers still use local panel builders.
+If you’re using local control panel builders and wondering if it’s your best option, do some homework.

-How do you choose the right control panel builder ?
-First, figure out what you want from one.
-This is often the hardest part.
-When you figure out what you want, talk with or visit prospective electrical control panel builders and decide which one can best delivery what you want.
+Figure out what you want from a control panel builder before you start shopping for a new one.
+This is often the most difficult part because it takes time and effort to get it right.
+When you figure out what you want, talk with or visit prospective control panel builders and decide which one can best delivery what you want.

-Equipment manufacturers generally have a flexible or fixed brand model based on their equipment and market.
-What they want from a panel builder depends on their brand model.
+Equipment manufacturers generally have a flexible or a fixed brand.
+What they want from control panel builders depends on their brand.

 2 • Consider your business model

-Equipment manufacturers generally have a flexible or fixed business model based on their equipment and market.
-What they want from a panel builder depends on their business model.
+Equipment manufacturers generally have a flexible or a fixed business model.
+What they want from control panel builders depends on their business model.

 - We offer standard (Voltage, Horsepower, Options, etc.) equipment configurations.